KyungTaeLa/zip-encrypted/README.md

 - For extracting an already downloaded zip file:

-  - zipPath
+  - fileStream
-    - type: string
+    - type: any
-    - Description: Path of the zip file
+    - Description: stream of the zip file

 - Common Return:
   - success